iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 If you have never worked in Scrum before, this is the simplest accurate description of how the system runs from request → backlog → sprint → release.

+To make it concrete, I use one running example throughout.

+### Running example used in every step
+A stakeholder asks:
+“We need customer support agents to see the latest payment status for an order, because customers keep calling and agents cannot confirm whether payment succeeded.”

+Assume:
+- Payment status is provided by a vendor API.
+- The support team uses a web dashboard.
+- We deploy to production only during approved release windows.

 ### Step 0 — Agree the product goal and constraints (so we do not build “random work”)
 Before we start sprints, the Product Owner aligns stakeholders on:
 - the goal (what outcome matters and why),